LeonardoDilecce/T.H.A.E.L.Y.X/CODE_OF_CONDUCT.md

-# Code of Conduct for Mission T.H.A.E.L.Y.X
+# Code of Conduct for T.H.A.E.L.Y.X

 ## 🌐 Our Commitment
 We are committed to providing a welcoming, safe, and inclusive environment for everyone.